ABOUT DJ DAVE PAUL

 THE MAGAZINE

-If one was to trace the roots of Bay Area hip-hop the common thread would be the legendary Bomb magazine created by Bay Area dj David Paul in 1991.
+If one was to trace the roots of Bay Area hip-hop the common thread would be the legendary Bomb magazine created by Bay Area dj Dave Paul in 1991.
 The black & white 'zine focuses on all four elements (djing, mcing, graffiti, breakin') of the hip-hop culture on the local, national and international level.
 The caliber of writers that wrote for the Bomb during it's existence (1991-1996) was extraordinary; Funken-Klein (R.I.P.), Billy Jam, Jeff Harris, Spence Dookey, Cheo Coker, Jazzbo, Dave Tompkins, DJ Shadow, Kutmasta Kurt and many others who have all wrote or are currently writing for major publications or have moved on to other fields of the music industry.
 In 1992 The Bomb Hip-Hop Magazine issued two flexidiscs by a then unknown Dan the Automator (of Dr. Octagon, Deltron, Gorillaz fame), Charizma & Peanut Butter Wolf and other artists.
 In 1994 Bomb released the first Bomb album titled Bomb Hip-Hop Compilation that featured Blackalicious, Charizma & Peanut Butter Wolf, Mystik Journeymen, Madchild (Swollen Members), Q-bert as well as many others that the magazine had been in contact with by receiving and reviewing their demos.
 This was the birth of Bomb Hip-Hop turning into a record label.

 THE RECORD LABEL